crypticsoft/kwes-react-forms/README.md

 ** please note ** The `data-form-id` and `data-location` attributes are required.
 You can simply add multiple div instances to embed multiple forms on the page.

 ## JSON Configuration
+* "Starter Plan" * is needed for the Success & Error Messaging and add'l features.

 - Basic Example: